 By taking this approach, you can make sure that the candidate gets several opportunities to display their skills.

-At Adeva, we specialize in finding top engineers worldwide.
-We have three different steps, each of them used to evaluate something specific.
+At Adeva, we specialize in finding top engineers worldwide, by having three different steps, each of them used to evaluate something specific.

 - Skills evaluation: the next step in our process is to make sure the engineer is a top-notch candidate in terms of skills.
-In this step, we ask the developer to complete a coding challenge with a certain technology.
+In this step, we ask remote developer interview questions about completing a coding challenge with a certain technology.
 When reviewing the assignment, we pay attention to the architecture, coding style, unit tests, etc.

 - Company culture check: The third step is to identify in what company culture the developer thrives.
-It's never a good idea to put a person with a startup mindset in an enterprise culture when things are slower.
-Or, the other way around.
+It's never a good idea to put a person with a startup interview process mindset in an enterprise culture when things are slower.
+Or the other way around.

-With engineers, it's not only the technical skills that truly matter.
+In an interview with an engineer, it's not only the technical skills that truly matter.
 Soft skills are also important.
-Every technical hire must be equally skillful with writing code and communicating with colleagues.
+Every technical hire must be equally skillful in writing code and communicating with colleagues.

-Soft skills in software engineering will become even more critical in the future of work.
-What most growing companies need is a technical talent who can not only “get it done”, but also communicate effectively with colleagues or stakeholders.
+Soft skills in a software engineering interview process will become even more critical in the future of work.
+Most growing companies need a technical talent who can not only “get it done”, but also communicate effectively with colleagues or stakeholders.

-During the interview, try to analyze whether the candidate possesses the following soft skills:
+During the software engineering interviews, try to analyze whether the candidate possesses the following soft skills:

 - Problem-solving skills and critical thinking

 - Communication skills